danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 $ argo submit argo/pipeline.yaml
 ```

-The pipeline will use s2i with the base Seldon image `seldonio/seldon-core-s2i-python3`, build an image tagged `danielfrg/seldon-mnist:0.2 ` and push that to docker hub.
-Argo will handle the execution and you can see logs and more in their UI:
+The pipeline uses s2i with the base Seldon image `seldonio/seldon-core-s2i-python3`, builds an image tagged `danielfrg/seldon-mnist:0.2` and push that new image to [Docker hub](https://hub.docker.com).
+Argo will handle all the execution and you can see logs and more in their UI:

 {{< figure src="/blog/2018/10/model-management-polyaxon-argo-seldon/argo-logs.png" title="Argo logs for one workflow" >}}

-Now that we have an image in docker hub we can use Seldon to deploy the image.
+Now that we have an image in Docker Hub we can use Seldon to deploy the image.

 ## Seldon: Model deployment

 [Seldon](https://github.com/SeldonIO/seldon-core) is a great framework for managing models in Kubernetes.
-Models become available as a REST API or as a GRPC endpoints and you can do fancy routing between the models including A/B testing and multi-armed bandits.
+Models become available as a REST APIs or as a gRPC endpoints and you can do fancy routing between the models including A/B testing and multi-armed bandits.
 Seldon takes care of scaling the model and keeping it running all your models with a standard API.

-Seldon uses its own Kubernetes CRD and it will just use the docker image that  the Argo pipeline pushed, the seldon deployment CRD spec looks like this:
+Seldon uses its own Kubernetes CRD and it will just use the Docker image that the Argo pipeline pushed, the Seldon deployment CRD spec looks like this:

 ```yaml
 apiVersion: machinelearning.seldon.io/v1alpha2